joomla-projects/joomla-cypress/tests/README.md

 CYPRESS_SKIP_INSTALL_LANGUAGES=1 scripts/cypress 60 joomla-cypress
 ```

-## Running the Tests Using Own Installation
+## Running the Tests Using Your Own Installation

 Requirements:
 * PHP (a Joomla-supported version)